 The Bible tells us that John the Baptist was not Elijah the prophet resurrected from the dead.
 Rather, it tells us that John was to “go before Him in the spirit and power of Elijah, ‘to turn the hearts of the fathers to the children,’ and the disobedient to the wisdom of the just, to make ready a people prepared for the Lord” (Luke 1:17).

 John himself declared that he was not Elijah (John 1:21).
 And Jesus confirmed that John came in fulfillment of the prophecies of the coming of the Messiah (Matthew 11:9–14; 17:10–13).
 The disciples clearly saw that.

-Elijah’s bravery in the days of apostasy (1 Kings 17:1; 18:1–19, 36–40) showed that the prophet was faithful in restoring the nation of Israel back to the Lord.
-In a similar manner, the work of John resembled that of the prophet Elijah in preparing the way before the Messiah and leading people to repentance and reformation.
+The bravery of Elijah in the days of apostasy (1 Kings 17:1; 18:1–19, 36–40) showed that the prophet was faithful in restoring the nation of Israel back to the Lord.
+In a similar manner, the work of John resembled that of the old Testament prophet in preparing the way before the Messiah and leading people to repentance and reformation.

-The ministry done by Elijah and John the Baptist is needed in our apostate world today.
-God calls His faithful children to go out and preach in the spirit of Elijah and John the Baptist to bring reformation and get people ready for Christ soon coming (John 8:56; 1 Peter 1:10, 11).
+The ministry done by Elias and John the Baptist is needed in our apostate world today.
+God calls His faithful children to go out and preach in the spirit of these two godly prophets to bring reformation and get people ready for Christ soon coming (John 8:56; 1 Peter 1:10, 11).

 In His service,